Interview with Safran’s Valérie Guénon

 What has been the most rewarding aspect of your involvement with ASD working bodies?

 In the early 2000s, when the European Commission decided to create an aeronautics joint technology initiative, it turned to ASD’s IMG4.
 We worked closely for four years to prepare the largest ever European aviation research project and managing structure, which was called Clean Sky.
 This preparation made me travel to Brussels two or three times a week.
 All the large ASD industry worked intensely to establish the technical programme, but also the legal, financial and organisation settings.
 We also helped the European Commission to convince the Member States and Parliament representatives.
-I had the opportunity to give presentations to Member States’ representatives in Strasbourg and I learned a lot about the European decision-making processes.
+I had the opportunity to give presentations to Member States’ representatives and to MEPs in Strasbourg and I learned a lot about the European decision-making processes.

 Looking back over your time and work with ASD, what do you consider the most significant milestone or success in the aeronautics sector in recent years?